bshussein/sql-portfolio/README.md

 # SQL Portfolio

-This repository showcases curated SQL work that reflects both **foundational database skills** and **applied, end-to-end data analysis projects**.
+This repository showcases my SQL work through **applied data analysis projects** and **core SQL patterns used in business and analytics contexts**.

-The structure of the repository is intentional:
-- **Projects/** contains complete SQL case studies using real datasets
-- **sql_coursework/** contains numbered folders that represent a progression of SQL concepts and backend-oriented skills

-I did not upload every assignment or exercise.
-Instead, I selected work that best demonstrates how I use SQL for data analysis, data quality checks, and integration with real programs.
+The focus is on using SQL to clean, validate, and analyze data in ways that support real analytical questions.

 ---

+## Repository Structure

+This repository is organized into two main sections, each serving a different purpose in demonstrating my SQL skills.

+### Projects/
+Contains end-to-end SQL analysis projects using real, public datasets.
+These focus on the full analytical workflow: data cleaning, validation, exploration, and drawing insights from imperfect data.

+This section reflects how SQL is used in real analyst work.

+### sql_business_analysis/
+Contains curated SQL examples that demonstrate core query patterns and database concepts commonly used in business and analytics roles.
+The folders are numbered to show skill progression, covering areas such as aggregation, joins, schema design, and data modification in realistic business scenarios.

+Together, these sections show both foundational SQL knowledge and its practical application.

+---

-## Applied SQL Projects (End-to-End Case Studies)
+## Applied SQL Projects

-These projects follow a full data workflow:
-**raw data → cleaning → validation → analysis → documented insights**

-### World Life Expectancy Analysis
+- **World Life Expectancy Analysis**
-Analyzes global life expectancy trends across countries and years, with a focus on data quality, time-based analysis, and relationships between health and economic indicators.
+  Global trends analysis with a focus on data quality, time-based insights, and socioeconomic indicators

-**Highlights:**
-- Cleaning inconsistent and missing values
-- Time-series aggregation and trend analysis
-- Validation checks for data integrity

   📁 `Projects/world-life-expectancy`

----

-### US Household Income Analysis
+- **US Household Income Analysis**
-Explores household income patterns across U.S. states, cities, and household types by joining geographic data with income statistics.
+  Income comparisons across states, cities, and household classifications

-**Highlights:**
-- Standardizing categorical data
-- Working with multiple related tables
-- Geographic and demographic comparisons

   📁 `Projects/us-household-income`

 ---

-## SQL Coursework (Numbered Skill Progression)
+## SQL Business Analysis

-This section contains focused SQL work from my university database course.
-The folders are **numbered to reflect conceptual progression**, from query fundamentals to schema design and application-level integration.

-### 01 — Advanced Queries
+- **01 — Advanced Queries**
-Practice with joins, grouping, unions, and subqueries on a realistic dataset.
+  Aggregation, joins, rollups, and subqueries for common business questions

+- **02 — Database Design**
+  Relational schema design and ER modeling using MySQL Workbench

+- **03 — Data Modification**
+  Insert, update, and delete operations with business rules and data integrity

+- **04 — Student Course Scheduler**
+  Python + MySQL application demonstrating SQL integration in a real program

-📁 `sql_coursework/01_advanced_queries`
+📁 `sql_business_analysis/`

 ---

-### 02 — Database Design
-Relational schema design and ER modeling using MySQL Workbench, including forward engineering and constraint enforcement.

-📁 `sql_coursework/02_database_design`

----

-### 03 — Data Modification
-Insert, update, and delete operations implemented with business logic and data integrity considerations.

-📁 `sql_coursework/03_data_modification`

----

-### 04 — Student Course Scheduler (Python + MySQL)
-A small backend-oriented application demonstrating how SQL integrates with a real program to manage students, courses, and enrollments.

-📁 `sql_coursework/04_student_course_scheduler`

----

-## Notes
+## Tools
-- SQL dialect: MySQL
+- SQL (MySQL)
-- Public datasets are included in project folders where appropriate
-- Projects emphasize data quality, reproducibility, and analytical reasoning

-This repository will continue to evolve as I add more applied SQL projects.
+- Python
+- Relational database design

+Detailed explanations and business context are provided within each folder.